mythiculs/HSV-Pack/README.md

 4. Enjoy!

 > [!IMPORTANT]
-> Apply these settings for the best experience.
+> Apply these settings for the best experience

 - Enable "Disable Score Italics"
 - Enable "Override No Texts and Huds"